Join Our Community!

 Volunteer activity details: Volunteers assist with Farmer’s Market set-up, including placing straw bales out for seating, setting up signage, trestles, umbrellas, recycling stations and the Farm’s own produce stall.
 Harvesting produce for the Farm Stall is seasonal and may involve harvesting fruit, picking veggies and flowers, packaging seeds and/or dried herbs.
 This happens on the second Friday of the month.

 Volunteer activity details: Volunteers assist with land care/gardening depending on the time of the year.
 Includes weeding (usually weeds are then fed to the animals), mulching, planting, harvesting, watering and building pathways in the gardens.
-This happens any Monday, Tuesday, Thursday or Friday.
+This happens Monday through to Friday.

 What to wear and bring: We ask that you wear closed-toe shoes and bring a hat and waterproof jacket, as the weather is always changing.